All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 You know, I like to see dudes like that, bro.

-No, the only white boy Rick project right now, I'm in total control of.
+No, the only White Boy Rick project right now, I'm in total control of.

-Like, he was a good dude, but he had a temper, bro.
+Yeah, but he had a temper, bro.

 Like, but I never forget him, bro.